-I haven’t done one of these posts for a bit.
-Previously, I’ve covered off my preferred toxin-free cosmetics, safe sunscreens, toxin-free nail polish and safe fake tan guff.
-An update from my ablutions front: slowly, slowly I’ve been reducing what I use to a very small kit.
-And it pretty much comes down to oil.
+Last week I shared my personal toxin-free cosmetics listicle.
+In the past I’ve also covered off safe sunscreens, toxin-free nail polish and safe fake tan.
+An update from my ablutions front: Slowly, slowly I’ve been reducing what I use to a very small kit.
+And it pretty much comes down to…oil.
 Even my mascara.
 And cleanser.

 1. Oil is a single ingredient.
 And clean.

 Beauty can be simple.
 It can be one ingredient.
 No need for added hydro-proxy-double-enzyme-whatevers.
-It’s like whole food: eat the complete produce (the egg yolk and white together, full fat milk etc) and you get all the bits you need.
+It’s like whole food: Eat the complete product (the egg yolk and white together, full fat milk etc) and you get all the bits you need to digest it.
 Whole, un-mucked-with oil works better than the stuff with lots of ingredients on the box.
 So, for example:

 * Pure rosehip oil: by far the most effective and complete moisuriser you can slap on your mug.

 * Pure jojoba oil: by far the most effective makeup remover on the planet.
 Just ask a TV anchor.